In the end, our favorite aspects of staying at the Polynesian had nothing to do with being club level

 Capt.
 Cook’s is the resort quick service restaurant and Kona Cafe, a mid priced, consistent cafe with a sushi bar, is the best bet for last minute reservations.
 Some of the most popular Disney restaurants are at the Polynesian including their well-known luau, the Spirit of Aloha dinner show.

-So unless you know six months in advance that you feel like Hawaiian food, it’s safe to say you won’t be having Tonga Toast at Ohana!
+So unless you know six months in advance that you feel like Hawaiian food, it’s safe to say you won’t be having Tonga Toast!

 Trader Sam’s lights up with Disney Magic